 Things you want to keep in mind before signing off on your copyright agreement:

 1. Authors must verify that the agreement allows the approved peer reviewed manuscript to be posted to PubMed Central (PMC).
-If the journal does not include language addressing submission to PMC, here is sample language from NIH to add to the copyright agreement:
+If the journal does not include language addressing submission to PMC, here is sample language to add to the copyright agreement:

 3. Understanding which manuscript version will appear in PubMed Central